hal4j/uritemplate/README.md

 # uritemplate
 This library is a Java implementation of RFC 6570 (URI template) with a number of additional features as shown in examples.
+To avoid introducing security issues as much as possible, this implementation relies on standard Java implementation of URI (java.util.URI class).

 Example 1: basics of RFC 6570 support
 ```java